OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 For Excel, PowerPoint, and Word add-ins, we recommend using a [Shared runtime](#shared-runtime) when any two or more features, except dialogs, need to share data.
 In Outlook, or scenarios where sharing a runtime isn't feasible, you need alternative methods.
 The parts of the add-in that are in separate runtime processes don't share global data automatically and are treated by the add-in's web application server as separate sessions, so [Window.sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage) cannot be used to share data between them.
 The following are the recommended ways to share data *between unshared runtimes*.

-- Pass data between a dialog and its parent task pane or function command by using the [Office.ui.messageParent](/javascript/api/office/office.ui#office-office-ui-messageparent-member(1)) and [Dialog.messageChild](/javascript/api/office/office.dialog#office-office-dialog-messagechild-member(1)) methods.
+- Pass data between a dialog and its parent task pane, function command, or custom function by using the [Office.ui.messageParent](/javascript/api/office/office.ui#office-office-ui-messageparent-member(1)) and [Dialog.messageChild](/javascript/api/office/office.dialog#office-office-dialog-messagechild-member(1)) methods.
 - To share data between a task pane and a function command, store data in [Window.localStorage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), which is shared across all runtimes that access the same specific [origin](https://developer.mozilla.org/docs/Glossary/Origin). *LocalStorage isn't accessible in a JavaScript-only runtime and, thus, it isn't available in Excel custom functions or Outlook event-based tasks.*

     > [!NOTE]